 5. In case of EES VNF instantiation success, the producer creates the MOI (Managed Object Instance) for EESFunction IOC.
 The MOI shall contain attributes as defined in EESFunction IOC.
 The Provisioning MnS Producer sends a Notification to indicate the EESFunction instance has been created.

-7.1.4.2 EES Termination
+7.1.4.2 EES termination

 Figure 7.1.4.2-1 shows that the PLMN operator or ECSP as the consumer requests the EES termination via the provisioning MnS.